How to build a sales process: A complete guide with examples

 But instead of thinking about it as "just a set of stages," treat it as a strategic system that guides your sales reps from the very first interaction to repeat business.

-Here's a step-by-step sales process framework that any sales team can follow, whether you're creating a sales process from scratch or improving your current sales process.
+Here's a step-by-step sales process framework that any sales team can follow, whether you're creating a new one from scratch or improving your current one.

 SalesMate